 Where to go for help if you're feeling anxious

-Fortunately, if you are feeling stressed or worried about the coronavirus (COVID-19), help is available.
+Fortunately, if you are feeling stressed or worried about COVID-19, help is available.
 Speak to your GP or contact any of these organisations:

 - Beyond Blue offers mental-health counselling 24 hours a day on 1300 22 4636.
 You can also speak to someone via online chat (3pm to 12am, 7 days a week).